SL vs LT Tires: What You Need to Know Before Airing Down

 Best for: Vehicles over 6,500 lbs, trucks that tow, rigs that carry serious weight.

 Airing down: This is where it gets interesting.
 E-rated sidewalls are thick.
 Really thick.
-At 25 PSI, they feel like bricks.
-You're running at roughly 31% of max pressure and the tire still might not be conforming much to terrain.
-You often need to go lower than you'd expect -- into the high teens -- before E-rated tires start giving you the kind of flex that C-rated tires provide at 22-24 PSI.
+At 28 PSI, they can still feel like bricks.
+You're running at 35% of max pressure and the tire still might not be conforming much to terrain.
+You often need to go lower than you'd expect -- into the low-to-mid 20s -- before E-rated tires start giving you the kind of flex that C-rated tires provide at 20-22 PSI.

 The Flex Rule of Thumb

 These aren't exact prescriptions -- they're starting points.
 Vehicle weight, terrain, and tire size all factor in.
-But if you're running E-rated tires and wondering why 25 PSI still rides like a lumber wagon, now you know: you haven't dropped far enough relative to that tire's max capacity.
+If you're running E-rated tires and wondering why 28 PSI still rides like a lumber wagon, now you know: you haven't dropped far enough relative to that tire's max capacity.
+Many Rivian owners on E-rated LTs report needing to drop into the low-to-mid 20s to get meaningful trail flex.

 The Chalk Test: Finding Your Correct Street Pressure